weusecoins/weusecoins/_posts/2014-10-20-bitcoin-cold-storage.md

 <b>Trace Mayer</b>: Uh-huh.

 <b>Andy O'Fiesh</b>: Or what is it, touch-tone.
 It had to be a touch-tone phone, right?
 And you would take the handle that you would hold up to your ear and your mouths.
 Remember that, if anyone here's over 30?
 And you put that on to this modem, which you would actually like to have these two like suction cups-style things and you would actually put the receiver on the modem and then it was all audio and it was like really low bandwidth.
 <p>I mean, certainly you would not send any kind of image content, much less video content over this modem.
 You would literally watch text come in on this thing.
-But people have suggested using that kind of old technology to transfer transactions to and from an offline bitcoin cold storage because certainly there isn't any malware written to travel over such a old school modem.
+But people have suggested using that kind of old technology to transfer transactions to and from an <a href="/bitcoin-cold-storage-guide/">offline bitcoin cold storage</a> because certainly there isn't any malware written to travel over such a old school modem.

 <b>Trace Mayer</b>: Yeah.
 And it's what, 200 bods or something?
 I mean, we --